smigalni/NamespaceFixer/README.md

 * All .cs files should have namespaces.
 Throws exception.

-All namespaces will be fixed, but some work on using statemets is expected because this application doesn't do any code analyze.
+All namespaces will be fixed, but some manual work on using statemets is expected because this application doesn't do any code analyze(yet :-)).